 You’ll need to show a Driver License Examiner your divorce decree, marriage license, or other legal documents showing your name has changed.
 You'll also need to provide two documents showing your new name proving your South Dakota address (residency).
 If you no longer have your driver’s license in your possession, you’ll need to provide all of the required documents to prove your identity and proof of South Dakota residence.

 You’ll need to appear in person at a South Dakota Driver Licensing location, provide your expired license and two documents in your name and less than one year old proving your physical South Dakota address.
 If you have lost your license, see required documents.
 You will need succesfully complete a knowledge test, pay a renewal fee, have your vision tested and your picture taken.
-You must schedule an appointment to visit an exam station in person.
-You can make an appointment by using our online scheduling tool or you can email us.
+You can schedule an appointment to visit an exam station in person.
+Make an appointment by using our online scheduling tool or you can email us.

 If you fail the knowledge test or driving skills test, you’re allowed to retake it on a different day.
 You can retake the tests up to three combined times when you submit your application and fees.
 If you don’t pass after three attempts or you re-apply after six months, you must pay the fee again.